RBF-HS: Recursive Best-First Hitting Set Search: Evaluation

 In our experiments, a measurement was defined as a true-false question to an oracle \cite{Rodler2015phd,Shchekotykhin2012,rodler2019KBS_userstudy,rodler_eichholzer2019}, e.g., for a biological knowledge base one such query could be $Q:=\mathsf{Bird} \sqsubseteq \exists \mathsf{hasCapability}.\mathsf{Flying}$ (``is every bird capable of flying?'').
-Given a positive (negative) answer, $Q$ is moved to the positive (negative) measurements of the DPI (cf.\ Sec.~\ref{sec:diagnosis_problem}).
-The new DPI is then used in the next iteration of the sequential diagnosis session.
-That is, a new set of diagnoses $\mD$ is determined for this updated DPI, an optimal measurement is calculated for $\mD$, and so on.
+As a measurement selection procedure for computing optimal queries wrt.\ the criteria SPL and ENT we adopted the algorithm suggested in \cite{rodler17dx_queries,DBLP:journals/corr/Rodler2017}.
+Given a positive (negative) answer for a query $Q$, the DPI is updated by assigning $Q$ to the positive (negative) measurements (cf.\ Sec.~\ref{sec:diagnosis_problem}).
+The resulting new DPI is then used in the next iteration of the sequential diagnosis session.
+That is, a new set $\mD$ of the $\ld$ most preferred diagnoses is determined for this updated DPI, an optimal measurement is calculated for $\mD$, and so on.
 Once there is only a single minimal diagnosis for a current DPI, the session stops and outputs the remaining diagnosis.
-To determine measurement outcomes (i.e., to answer the generated questions), we used the predefined actual diagnosis, i.e., each question was automatically answered in a way the actual diagnosis was not ruled out.